userfront/guide/all/examples/nextjs.md

 :::::row
 ::::left

-Now the home page has your signup form.
+Your signup form should appear on the page.
 Try signing up a user.

 ::::
 :::::